Eagles in the Pros

 Drafted in the 4th round (135th overall) by Dallas in the 2012 NFL Draft.

+Expected to play significantly as a rookie in 2012, Johnson was sidelined the entire year because of nagging hamstring and back injuries.
+He returned for preseason camps, and has been penciled in as the starting free safety for Cowboys entering the 2013 season.
 A Dallas Cowboys fan as a child and whose first NFL jersey was the No. 22 of Cowboy running back Emmitt Smith, Johnson is only the third player in school history to be drafted in the fourth round or higher.
 He participated in Dallas’ three-day minicamp the week after the draft in April and on the last day of veteran minicamp in June.
 However, he had to miss the club’s OTAs (organized team activities) and the first two days of the June minicamp because he was still taking classes at Eastern.
 Later, he missed the first part of preseason training camp with a hamstring injury.
 Johnson started all 45 games he played in his Eastern career and finished with 341 tackles to rank fifth in school history and eighth all-time in the Big Sky.
 He also finished second on the school’s all-time lists for interceptions (17, ranking seventh all-time in the BSC) and interception return yards (210).
 After leading Eastern to a collective record of 30-15 in his 45-game career, he exited tied as the all-time leader in career forced fumbles with six.
 Johnson, however, missed Eastern’s last four games of his senior season with a painful biceps injury.
 Johnson had five interceptions in 2010 to help Eastern lead the FCS with 26, as EWU finished 13-2 and won the NCAA Division I title.